lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ![PROD C production curve](images/fig11_prod_c_curve.png)

 PROD A produced roughly four times PROD C's total, tracking the permeability and porosity falloff away from the channel axis (18–25% porosity and 50–121 mD in the channel versus 9–20% and 10–62 mD in the lobes).
 PROD C still produced a meaningful volume despite sitting at the lobe fringe, which points to the channel-lobe system staying hydraulically connected even where individual architectural elements are weaker on their own.
+PROD C shows a possible leakage of gas into well-casing annulus in water zones.

 ## Decisions & trade-offs

-Object-based facies modeling was used instead of a pixel-based approach so the channel and lobe geometry could be tied directly to a depositional concept (Walker's submarine fan model) rather than to a generic statistical texture.
-Where the four wells couldn't constrain lateral geometry, dimensions were borrowed from published analogs — a standard approach for sparse subsurface data, but one that carries irreducible uncertainty the model doesn't capture on its own.
-OPM Flow was chosen over a commercial simulator partly for access and partly because it's the same open-source engine Equinor develops and runs internally.
-The three scenarios are single-well, one-year runs rather than a full multi-well depletion schedule — enough to compare placement sensitivity, not enough to forecast field-level economics; that's a natural next step.
+•	Object-based facies modeling was used instead of a pixel-based approach to tie channel and lobe geometry directly to a depositional concept (Walker's submarine fan model) rather than to a generic statistical texture.
+•	Where the four wells couldn't constrain lateral geometry, dimensions were borrowed from published analogs; a standard approach for sparse subsurface data, but one that carries irreducible uncertainty the model doesn't capture on its own.
+•	OPM Flow was chosen for both access and because it's the same open-source engine that Equinor develops and runs internally.
+•	The three scenarios are single-well, one-year runs rather than a full multi-well depletion schedule, enough to compare placement sensitivity, not enough to forecast field-level economics; that's a natural next step.

 ## Limitations